JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 2. The Mayor's guidelines do not set out a requirement for the ballot of an estate's residents before demolition is pursued.
 In contrast, it actively encourages councils to avoid using ballots as a form of consulation.
 This is extremely disappointing.
 We see this as a major shortcoming and feel that a ballot should be the bare minimum consultation requirement of any estate demolition programme.

 3. The Mayor's guidelines propose a 'fair deal' for leaseholders but fail to set any minimum requirement for the basis of what represents a 'fair deal'.
 We feel that the minimum requirement of any such fair deal should be the requirement for leaseholders to be given the opportunity of a like-for-like lease swap, either for a new property on the redeveloped estate, or for a similar council-owned property in the area.
 This will avoid the displacement of leaseholders that we have seen from schemes like the Heygate regeneration and avoid costly and lengthy Compulsory Purchase Proceedings, as we have seen on the Aylesbury estate.

+## Conclusion
+During his election pledge, the Mayor pledged to get tough on viability, tough on developers and force them to deliver a minimum of 50% 'genuinely affordable housing'.

+The Mayor's draft planning policies to achieve this are full of loopholes and get-out clauses, which developers will undoubtedly take full advantage of.
+Little wonder then that developers have 'reacted positively' to the proposed policies..

+His 'crack viability team' who will negotiate with developers is made up of just 3 GLA officers.
+This is wholly insufficient...

+Bla bla, business as usual - more tenures, more terms, more confusion - NO SOCIAL RENT.

 __END OF DRAFT__